 Students who are interested in forensic science and/or legal procedures and students who like to apply critical thinking skills to solve problems.

 Thinking logically and developing skills to solve problems.
 Also, thinking from different angles and perspectives and persevering to solve difficult cases.

-Solving crimes, even if they are fictional!
+The most rewarding aspect about this course is: Solving crimes, even if they are fictional!